Be-Secure/besecure-ce-env-repo/README.md

-# BeSman Environment Script
+# BeS Environment Scripts

+A **BeS Envrionment** is a controlled testing and patching ground for security testing and patching of open source projects, tools and ML models.
+All the tools and utilities necesary to carry out a cybersecurity task on an OSS artifact is preinstalled in the BeS Environment.
+Ethical hackers, known as red teamers, utilitze these envrionment to attack a system to identify vulnerabilities and weaknesses.
+A blue teaming environment is a defensive environment designed to protect against and respond to simulated cyberattacks.

-A BeSman environment script is file that contains instructions for setting up and configuring the necessary tools, dependencies, and settings required for a specific software or project environment.
+A **BeS Environment Script** is file that contains instructions for setting up and configuring a BeS Environment.
+The necessary tools, dependencies, and settings required for a specific software or project environment are installed using the environment script.
 It typically includes commands or directives to install/manage libraries, frameworks, databases, and other components needed to run the software or project successfully.
 Environment scripts automate the setup process, ensuring consistency and reproducibility across different environments or systems.
 They are commonly used in software development, testing, deployment, and other related tasks to streamline the environment setup and configuration.
 This repository contains environment scripts for projects tracked by [Be-Secure](https://github.com/Be-Secure) community.

 ### Features